sourcegraph/about/handbook/engineering/developer-insights/index.md

 If a teammate is blocked by you on a question, your approval, or a pull request review, your top priority is always to unblock them, either directly or through helping them find someone else who can, even if this takes time away from your own or your team's priorities.
 If you're the one who is blocked, be sure to communicate that so that others can prioritize appropriately.

 Normally, waiting for a PR review does not mean you are blocked: it's expected that you can start working on something else (e.g. a new PR that depends on the first one).
 However, in some scenarios it's important to get a review ASAP — e.g., to fix a regression or a broken CI pipeline.
 In those cases, you should communicate the urgency and expect that your teammates will prioritize unblocking you.
-Even when a teammate is not _blocked_, but _inconvinienced_ (because of follow-up work), don't leave them hanging for extended periods of time.
+Even when a teammate is not _blocked_, but _inconvenienced_ (because of follow-up work), don't leave them hanging for extended periods of time.
 You should generally budget some amount of time every day for doing reviews.

 We want teammates to do what is best for the org as a whole.
 Don't optimize for the goals of your team when it negatively impacts the goals of other teams, our users, and/or the company.
 Those goals are also your problem and your job.